 - Being outside of the home alone

-Being in these situations causes significant distress to the people with this type of social anxiety, so much that it can inhibit normal daily life.
+Being in these situations causes significant distress to people with this type of social anxiety, so much so that it can inhibit normal daily life.
 The deeper fear is that of feeling trapped, helpless, panicked, scared, or embarrassed, which then manifests in the fear of the above situations.
 People with this type of specific phobia worry about being able to leave a situation and fear embarrassment as well.
 The fears associated with agoraphobia often make it difficult for someone struggling to leave their home as they prioritize avoiding anxiety-inducing places.

 Agoraphobia usually emerges in young adulthood, with 17-years-old as the average age of onset.
 Approximately 1.3 percent of US adults will experience agoraphobia in their lifetime.
 There are similar rates of agoraphobia in women and men, and yearly prevalence for women sits at .9 percent and .8 percent for men.